SQU4NCH/SQU4NCH.github.io/_pages/whoami.md

 ## ~$ Whoami

 - I'm a Red Team Analyst and Pentester
-- I'm studying Web Hacking, Web API and Mobile Exploitation
+- Studying web hacking, web API security, and mobile exploitation
-- I'm currently preparing to eWPTX and OSWE
+- Currently preparing for the eWPTX and OSWE certifications

 ## ~$ Formal Education
 - Undergraduate in Computer Science